Complete Streets

 Charlotte, North Carolina is another good example of a community that has applied the principles of Complete Streets.
 Their approach has been to design and build streets that improve neighborhood safety and livability, promote transportation choices and create long-lasting value.

-Locally, the City of Ferguson, City of Clayton, and city of St. Louis have all passed Complete Streets ordinances.
+Locally, the City of Ferguson, City of Clayton, and City of St. Louis have all passed Complete Streets ordinances.

 Planning & Zoning